empicano/aiomqtt/README.md

 )
 ```

-FastAPI (which is built upon Starlette) doesn't expose that API yet, but there's [an open PR](tiangolo/fastapi#2944) to add it.
+FastAPI (which is built upon Starlette) doesn't expose that API yet, but there are [multiple](https://github.com/tiangolo/fastapi/pull/5503) [open PRs](https://github.com/tiangolo/fastapi/pull/2944) to add it.
 In the meantime, you can work around it via FastAPI's dependency injection.

 #### Why can't I `connect`/`disconnect` manually?